-Juvenile Court Abuse, Neglect, and Dependency Cases - If Children's Services Files a Case - If CPS files a juvenile court complaint, it is really important to consult an attorney.
 If there is a pending juvenile court child abuse or neglect proceeding and a CPS case plan in effect, you should comply with the case plan requirements and take advantage of any support services.
-If you are referred to counseling or substance abuse treatment, or ordered to attend parenting classes, and fail to go, CPS may seek removal of the child and place the child in foster care.
-In the most extreme cases, CPS may even seek termination of all parental rights (including those of the battered parent) where the parents are uncooperative in getting necessary services and counseling.
-If CPS files to permanently terminate your parental rights, you are entitled to your own free attorney appointed by the Court.
-If and when CPS files a complaint in juvenile court alleging child abuse, neglect or dependency, the juvenile court will then have exclusive jurisdiction of all matters relating to the custody of the children who are the subject of the juvenile court takes over or "trumps" all matters related to the children.
+If you are required to do certain things in your case plan and you fail to do those things, CPS may seek removal of the child and place the child in foster care.
+In the most extreme cases, CPS may even seek termination of all parental rights (including those of the battered parent) where the parents are uncooperative in getting required services and counseling.

+If and when CPS files a complaint in juvenile court alleging child abuse, neglect or dependency, the juvenile court will then have exclusive jurisdiction of all matters relating to the custody of the children who are the subject of the juvenile court proceeding.
+Even if a divorce is pending or is filed after the complaint filed by CPS, juvenile court takes over or "trumps" all matters related to the children.